thisisthedave/tasknotes/docs/features/task-management.md

 TaskNotes provides a system for managing your task files.
 You can specify a **Default Tasks Folder** where all new tasks will be created, and you can choose from a variety of **Filename Generation** patterns, including title-based, timestamp-based, and Zettelkasten-style.

 TaskNotes also supports **Templates** for both the YAML frontmatter and the body of your task notes.
 You can use templates to pre-fill common values, add boilerplate text, and create a consistent structure for your tasks.
 Templates can also include variables, such as `{{title}}`, `{{date}}`, and `{{parentNote}}` (which inserts the parent note as a properly formatted markdown link), which will be automatically replaced with the appropriate values when a new task is created.

+## Recurring Tasks

+TaskNotes supports recurring tasks using the RFC 5545 RRule standard, which allows for complex recurrence patterns.
+Recurring tasks can repeat on schedules like daily, weekly, monthly, or custom patterns such as "every third Tuesday" or "last Friday of each month."

+### Setting Up Recurring Tasks

+Recurring tasks require two key components:

+1. **Scheduled Date**: This serves as the start date (anchor date) for the recurrence pattern.
+The scheduled date determines when the recurring series begins.
+2. **Recurrence Pattern**: An RRule string that defines how the task repeats.

+If no scheduled date is provided, the task's creation date is used as the fallback start date.

+### Recurrence Patterns

+TaskNotes uses the RRule standard format for defining recurrence patterns.
+Common examples include:

+- `FREQ=DAILY` - Repeats every day
+- `FREQ=WEEKLY;BYDAY=MO,WE,FR` - Repeats on Monday, Wednesday, and Friday
+- `FREQ=MONTHLY;BYMONTHDAY=15` - Repeats on the 15th of each month
+- `FREQ=MONTHLY;BYDAY=-1FR` - Repeats on the last Friday of each month

+### Completion Tracking

+Each instance of a recurring task can be completed independently.
+When you complete a recurring task on a specific date, that completion is recorded in the `complete_instances` array as a YYYY-MM-DD date string.
+This allows you to track which instances have been completed while keeping the recurrence pattern intact.

+### Date Calculation

+Recurring task instances are generated using UTC dates to prevent timezone-related display issues.
+The system calculates which dates should show the recurring task based on the scheduled date and recurrence pattern, ensuring consistent behavior across different time zones.

+### Legacy Format Support

+TaskNotes maintains backward compatibility with older recurrence formats.
+The system automatically converts legacy recurrence data to the modern RRule format when needed, ensuring your existing recurring tasks continue to work correctly.